 My skincare studies in Japan allowed me to absorb some significant lessons about their highly evolved beauty culture, and helped shaped my thoughts on beauty.
 Now, I feel more ‘skin conscious’ and learned to love, and respect my skin in a way I never did before.
 The most valuable lesson Japanese beauty has taught me is that skin care is about consistency and care.
 If you treat your skin gently and with respect, it will reward you with a healthy radiance.

 Skincare is deeply rooted in Japanese culture, and it is believed beauty is based on healthy skin.
 Japanese women prioritise a clear, smooth complexion, using a curated skincare ritual.
 Less is More, looking at the number of products in their routine, as well as the selected number of ingredients in formulas.
 Fewer components mean that each ingredient must be of the highest quality to ensure efficacy.
-Each product in their skincare ritual is an essential step in their routine and a beloved treatment.
+Each product is essential in their routine and a beloved treatment.

 Japanese women are acutely aware of the fact that their skin is a reflection of their health.
 They have a plant-rich, clean diet and know how to avoid certain foods for healthy skin.
 Some favourites of the Japanese diet are beloved ingredients in modern skincare formulas too, such as rice, yuzu (Japanese citrus fruit) and green tea).
 It makes sense that what is healthy for the body is also healthy for the skin.
 The idea of diet-skin connection is a growing concept in the Western world.

 I grew more aware that skin is our largest organ, and now see skin as a reflection of my body and health.
 Instead of targeting dark circles or impurities, I learned to reflect on the deeper causes.
 Have I been putting too much stress on myself lately?
 Did I drink too much coffee?
-Did a lack of sleep this week result in dull skin?
+Did a lack of sleep or unhealthy diet result in dull skin?

 Most inspiring was how most Japanese women treated and enjoyed their skincare regimens as a spiritual and peaceful ritual, not a chore.
 As skincare is an everyday action, it is important to create a ritual that you love.
 Through peaceful rituals, you will calm your mind and heart in addition to caring for your skin.
 Elevate your skincare routine into something mindful, and healing.
 Perform it consciously, with gentleness, precision and care.